wilkosz/torii/README.md

 [hello@vestorly.com](hello@vestorly.com)*

 Torii aims to provide a flexible set of primitives for creating your application' own authentication solution.
-There are still a few things we could use help with:
+There are always a few things we could use help with.

-* A non-AMD build of the code
-* More testing of sessions
-* More documentation
-* Publish your own provider or adapter implementation!

-We welcome your contributions.
+We welcome your contributions!